 However we choose to work together, first and foremost I believe in the importance of helping you to feel safe and to build inner resources such as compassion for yourself in order to support you on your journey.

 It is a privilege and an honour to be someone's therapist.
-I continue to learn from and be inspired by the insight and tenacity of everyone I work with.
+I continue to learn from and be inspired by the insight, tenacity and creativity of everyone I work with.

-I hope this information has been helpful to you.
+I hope this information has been helpful to you and that you have found my website welcoming.
 If you have any further questions, then please don't hesitate to ask.
 I look forward to hearing from you.